eoda-macs401/earth_ocean_data_analysis/Pages/.ipynb_checkpoints/intro_to_unix_for_Windows-checkpoint.md

 d-r---          2/1/2021  11:50 AM                Captures
 ~~~

-The output is the list of all the files in the `jupyter_notebooks` directory.
+The output is the list of all the files in the `Videos` directory.
 Execute the 'ls' command for a directory in your `home` directory such as `Documents` and see what the output is.